How we love toothsome sweet delicacies!

 - Brush your teeth twice a day for two minutes with ADA-compliant fluoride toothpaste.
 Remember, to substitute your toothbrush every three or 4 months or sooner if the bristles are chafed.
 A worn toothbrush might not do the right job of cleaning your teeth.

 - Floss your teeth once every day.
 Bacteria can lead to a cause of decay between teeth areas where bristles of the toothbrush are hard to reach.
-Therefore, the flossing will help remove plaque and food particles from the teeth and below the gum line.
+Therefore, flossing will help remove plaque and food particles from the teeth and below the gum line.

 - Chewing sugarless gum after meals for 20 minutes helps to decrease tooth decay, as enhanced saliva flow helps to wash out food and neutralize the acid produced by bacteria.